OP-TED/ted-xml-data-converter/test-notices/README.md

 - collectively include all the TED XML elements used in each TED form type covered
 - include variations in structure and language

+The eForms XML notice files should be created using information from the TED XML notice files, by a different process from the converter.
+This work is in progress; no example eForms XML files are included in this release.

 This table lists the TED XML files chosen to test the Converter, and the reasons for their choosing.

 | File | Form Type | Document Type | Reasons for selection |